Steven-Grevera/ENC4265/manual.md

 Cocoon Moth’s guard this room and the Magatama within.
 The only way to obtain it is to take the damage of the room, or to use a fire cracker to scatter the moths, or to use a a star hour glass to freeze time and no damage and run out before it’s time runs out.

 ![image](https://github.com/user-attachments/assets/b029d616-fdef-47bd-b2be-0a528b016b68)
+*Figure 210: Image of cocoon Moths in their trap room fluttering about.
+Image Taken By: Steven Grevera*